 Start to Launch Now

-As the digital marketplace becomes more saturated this year, your digital marketing campaigns need to continue pushing in order to get noticed among the crowd.
+As the digital marketplace becomes more saturated this year, your campaigns need to continue pushing in order to get noticed among the crowd.
 The competition will have a lot on their sleeves this year, so get ahead by jumping forward right away.